Reduction (complexity): Types and applications of reductions

 Therefore, the appropriate notion of reduction depends on the complexity class being studied.
-When studying the complexity class NP and harder classes such as the polynomial hierarchy, polynomial-time reductions are used.
+When studying the complexity class NP and many harder classes such as the polynomial hierarchy, polynomial-time reductions are used.
 When studying classes within P such as NC and NL, log-space reductions are used.
-Reductions are also used in computability theory to show whether problems are or are not solvable by machines at all; in this case, reductions are restricted only to computable functions.
+Reductions are also used in computability theory to show whether problems are or are not solvable by machines at all; in this case, reductions are restricted only to computable functions (for many-one reductions) or oracle machines (for Turing reductions).

-In case of optimization (maximization or minimization) problems, we often think in terms of approximation-preserving reduction.
+In the case of optimization (maximization or minimization) problems, we often think in terms of approximation-preserving reductions.
 Suppose we have two optimization problems such that instances of one problem can be mapped onto instances of the other, in a way that nearly optimal solutions to instances of the latter problem can be transformed back to yield nearly optimal solutions to the former.
 This way, if we have an optimization algorithm (or approximation algorithm) that finds near-optimal (or optimal) solutions to instances of problem B, and an efficient approximation-preserving reduction from problem A to problem B, by composition we obtain an optimization algorithm that yields near-optimal solutions to instances of problem A. Approximation-preserving reductions are often used to prove hardness of approximation results: if some optimization problem A is hard to approximate (under some complexity assumption) within a factor better than α for some α, and there is a β-approximation-preserving reduction from problem A to problem B, we can conclude that problem B is hard to approximate within factor α/β.